Dementia is the term used when a person experiences a gradual loss of brain function due to physical changes in the structure of their brain.

 Looking after someone with dementia

 If you’re looking after someone with dementia, you need to get lots of support.
 There is a lot of information available to help you in your caring role.
 There are a number of practical hints to problems that can help you when you are caring for a person with dementia.
-Organisations, such as Alzheimers New Zealand and Bupa Care provide helpful advice on how to cope, what to expect, and what is likely to happen in the future.
+Organisations, such as Alzheimers New Zealand provide helpful advice on how to cope, what to expect, and what is likely to happen in the future.